rst0070/world-headlines/README.md

 # world-headlines-airflow
-This is for automating update process of [world-headlines](https://world-headlines.github.io).
+This is automated updating process for [world-headlines](https://world-headlines.github.io).

-First version of updater was vanila python code, but because of that the process gets more need for monitoring, I decided to migrate the process to apache airflow.
+## Process

 ## DB design